 You can think of compression as consistent volume automation.
 Think of it this way.
 Imagine that you have a vocal track with a whisper and a scream that happen simultaneously.
 In real life, hearing those two things simultaneously would probably be distracting and quite terrifying.
 A compressor could attenuate (reduce) the scream and bring up the whisper so that both of them were around the same volume level.

 It's important to understand that one of the key functions of a compressor is how quickly it reduces the volume of the loudest portion.
 This will affect how much of the initial loud signal makes it through.
 Similarly, it's important to pay attention how quickly the compressor returns the sound to its regular volume.
 Too slowly and only the the initial sound may be apparent.
 Too quickly and the pumping of the volume changes may be annoying.
+This article will explain the different types of compressors - from FET compressors to Optical compressors and beyond.

 Types of Compression